prof18/marcogomiero.com/_posts/2018-01-18-wordpress-on-arch.markdown

 <h2>Install Apache</h2>

-<p align="justify">First of all you need to install and configure Apache, the web server.</p>
+<p align="justify">First of all, you need to install and configure Apache, the web server.</p>
 {% highlight shell %}
 pacman -S apache
 {% endhighlight %}